amazeeio/docs/local_docker_development/drupal_site_containers.md

 ## Update Images

-We constantly make improvemenets, updates and some other nice things to our container images.
+We constantly make improvements, updates and some other nice things to our container images.
 If you need to update the Docker Images to the newest version from the Docker Hub run:

 	docker-compose pull
 	docker-compose up -d